Day 1: On the Iceland road

-In the morning we sail along the ragged and glaciated Volquart Boons Coast.
-Here we may organise a zodiac cruise along one of the glacier fronts of this coast, and have our first landing near a glacier, like Måne Glacier or in Vikingebugt.
-Later we land on Danmarks Ø where there are the remains of an Inuit settlement abandoned around 200 years ago.
-The circular ‘tent rings’ of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
-The sites are well preserved, allowing entrances and even bear-proof meat caches to be identified.
-There are also grave sites.
-In the evening we continue our sailing through the beautiful fjords to the west, choked with icebergs.
+Today you reach Scoresbysund, sailing along the glaciated Volquart Boons Kyst.
+You may also enjoy a Zodiac cruise past one of the glacier fronts, along with a visit to the basalt columns and ice formations of Vikingebugt.
+The afternoon goal is to visit Danmark Island, where you find the remains of an Inuit settlement abandoned around 200 years ago.
+The circular stone tent rings indicate the summer houses, while the winter houses can be seen closer to a small cape.
+The sites are well preserved, with easy identifiable entrances, bear-proof meat caches, and grave sites.
+In the evening you continue sailing the berg-crowded fjords to the west.